Global types and event structure semantics for asynchronous multiparty sessions: Asynchronous types

 As mentioned earlier, the projection of \sgts\ on participants yields processes.
 Its coinductive definition is given in \refToFigure{fig:projAsP}, where we use $\vv\pi$ to denote any sequence, possibly empty, of \oi\ actions separated by ``;''.
-We write $\eh I$ for the cardinality of $I$. \\ The projection of a \sgt\ on a participant which is not a player of the type is the inactive process $\inact$.
-In particular, the projection of $\End$ is $\inact$ on all participants.\\ The projection of an output choice type on the sender produces an output process sending one of its possible labels to the receiver and then acting according to the projection of the corresponding branch.\\ The projection of an output choice type on the receiver $\q$ has two clauses: one for the case where the choice has a single branch, and one for the case where the choice has more than one branch.
+We write $\eh I$ for the cardinality of $I$.

+The projection of a \sgt\ on a participant which is not a player of the type is the inactive process $\inact$.
+In particular, the projection of $\End$ is $\inact$ on all participants.

+The projection of an output choice type on the sender yields an output process sending one of its labels to the receiver and then acting according to the projection of the corresponding branch. \\ The projection of an output choice type on the receiver $\q$ has two clauses: one for the case where the choice has a single branch, and one for the case where the choice has more than one branch.
 In the first case, the projection is simply the projection of the continuation of the single branch on $\q$.
 In the second case, the projection is defined if the projection of the continuation of each branch on $\q$ starts with the same sequence of actions $\vv\pi$, followed by an input of the label sent by $\pp$ on that branch and then by a possibly different process in each branch.
 In fact, participant $\q$ must receive the label chosen by participant $\pp$ before behaving differently in different branches.
 The projection on $\q$ is then the initial sequence of actions $\vv\pi$ followed by an external choice on the different sent labels.
-The sequence $\procActsS$ is allowed to contain another input of a (possibly equal) label from $\pp$, for example:\\ \centerline{ $ $ } In \refToExample{ex:projRcv} we will show why we need to distinguish these two cases. \\ The projection of an output choice type on the other participants is defined only if it produces the same process for all branches of the choice.\\ The projection of an input type on the receiver is an input action followed by the projection of the rest of the type.
-For the other participants the projection is simply the projection of the rest of the type.\\ Note that our projection adopts the strict requirement of~\cite{CHY08} for participants not involved in a choice, namely it requires their behaviours to be the same in all branches of a choice.
-A more permissive projection (in line with~\cite{SY19}) for the present global types is given in~\cite{DGD21}.
-Our choice here is motivated by simplicity, in order to focus on the event structure semantics.

-We need to show that projection is well defined, i.e. that it is a partial function.
-The proof is easier for \sgts\ which are bounded according to \refToDef{def:depth-ila}, see \refToLemma{pb}.
+The sequence $\procActsS$ is allowed to contain another input of a (possibly equal) label from $\pp$, for example: